ignite/modules/README.md

 ignite chain serve
 ```

-You can interact with the modules with the native chain CLI `testappd`:
+You can interact with the modules with the native chain CLI `modulesd`:

 ```
-testappd q mint params
+modulesd q mint params
 ```

 ## Contributing